nordic-institute/REST-adapter-service/README.md

 `mvn -f src/pom.xml clean package`

 The resulting package depends on tomcat.
 On installation the war archive is put under Tomcat's webapps directory.
+Note that when building snapshot versions (i.e. `pom.xml` version string contains `SNAPSHOT`) the resulting package will contain a timestamp to make upgrading existing packages easy.

 ### RPM Packaging